geoscience-aman/sar-pipeline/docs/README.md

-# sar-pipeline
+# sar-pipeline documentation

-This repository contains code for running SAR processing pipelines on the NCI.
+This repository contains code for running SAR processing pipelines on the NCI and AWS.

 ## Environment set up